SteveDunn/Vogen/README.md

 the tests, and creates the NuGet package _in a private local folder_.
 The package is version `999.9.xxx` and the consumer references the latest version.
 The consumer can then really use the source generator, just like anything else.

-> Note: if you don't want to run the lengthy snapshot tests when building the local nuget package, run `.\Build.ps1 -v "minimal" -skiptests $true`
+> Note: if you want to run the lengthy snapshot tests, run `.\RunSnapshots.ps1 -v "minimal"`

 ### Can I get it to throw my own exception?